 Airport buses run from Incheon International Airport to most parts of Seoul.
 Tickets may be purchased at the ticket booths just outside the passenger terminal (arrival area) on the 1st floor.
 Detailed inquiries on bus routes and bus stops can be made at the Airport Information Desk, conveniently located on the 1st floor.
 Night buses (24:00–03:50) are also available.

-Check your bus route at either of the Airport Information Desks between Gates 3 and 4 or Gates 11 and 12 on the arrival floor (1F), or the Airport Bus Ticket booth.
+Check your bus route at either of the Airport Information Desks between Gates 3 and 4 or Gates 11 and 12 on the arrival floor (1F), or the Airport Bus ticket booth.
 Buy your ticket at one of the ticket booths.
-Look on your ticket to find the bus stop location.
+Your ticket will list the bus stop location.
 Go to the bus stop and check the bus route and departure time.
-When on the bus, make sure to listen to the English recording so you don't miss your bus stop.
+When on the bus, make sure to listen to the English recording so you don't miss your stop.

 The ticket booth for the Airport Bus is located next to Gates 4 and 9 inside the arrival floor (1F) and outside next to Gates 4, 6, 7, 8, 11, 13 and 9C.